-3. Repeat step 1 and 2 on the remaining connections.

-4. Follow the measurement steps in the spring suspension alignment process above.

-5. If additional axle movement is necessary, adjust the eccentric washer on the opposite side of the forward axle from the 12 o'clock position.
+- 3. Repeat step 1 and 2 on the remaining connections. - 4.
+Follow the measurement steps in the spring suspension alignment process.
+(See Figure 27 Suspension Alignment Requirements) - 5.
+If additional axle movement is necessary, adjust the eccentric washer on the opposite side of the forward axle from the 12 o'clock position.